Jiayu-Xiong/STAR-MAE/README.md

 ## Acknowledgments

-Apart from the advisor and collaborators acknowledged elsewhere, the first author (Jiayu Xiong) would like to thank his grandma Xiaomao Wang (王小毛) and his advisor Jing Wang.
+Apart from the advisor and collaborators acknowledged elsewhere, the first author (Jiayu Xiong) would like to thank his grandma Xiaomao Wang (王小毛) and his elder sister Xin Tang (唐欣).